drush-ops/drush/docs/bootstrap.md

 ===========================
 When preparing to run a command, Drush works by "bootstrapping" the Drupal environment in very much the same way that is done during a normal page request from the web server, so most Drush commands run in the context of a fully-initialized website.

 For efficiency and convenience, some Drush commands can work without first bootstrapping a Drupal site, or by only partially bootstrapping a site.
-This is more faster than a full bootstrap.
+This is faster than a full bootstrap.
 It is also a matter of convenience, because some commands are useful even when you don't have a working Drupal site.
 For example, you can use Drush to download Drupal with `drush dl drupal`.
 This obviously does not require any bootstrapping to work.

 DRUSH\_BOOTSTRAP\_NONE
 -----------------------